Eat Fresh RPS is an initiative to increase the amount of fruits and vegetables eaten by students in Richmond Public Schools.

 During this time when the Richmond food scene has gained national prominence, there is a major opportunity to spread this attention on good food to our local children who have been largely left out of this movement.
-In a division with a high poverty rate and food deserts, Richmond Public School (RPS) Nutrition Services is striving to provide the healthiest foods to Richmond’s 24,000 students.
+In a school division where many families face multiple socioeconomic barriers, including access to nutritious foods, Richmond Public School (RPS) Nutrition Services is striving to provide the healthiest foods to Richmond’s 25,000 students.
 However, to deliver healthy, fresh food, several physical and staffing skill makeovers are needed.
 In order to transform the culinary experience and expose RPS students to more fresh produce, Fit4Kids, RPS, and the Richmond City Health District launched Eat Fresh RPS.
 Building on their existing collaborations, the team secured funding from Impact 100 to retrofit the cafeteria lines at 20 RPS schools to install donated salad bar equipment.
 The team also received funding to coordinate local chef-led trainings for cafeteria staff, fund fruit and vegetable taste tests, and hire project and evaluation staff.
 At the end of the 2015-2016 school year, Fit4Kids, RPS, and the Richmond City Health District, had implemented all 20 garden patch salad bars.
 In the 2016-2017 school year Fit4Kids staff and volunteers continue to promote the garden patch salad bars and educate RPS students on healthy eating habits.
-So far this year, we have been able to implement Chefs Move to School trainings for the lunchroom staff, and launch additional fruit and vegetable tastings in RPS cafeterias.
+Through this effort we were able to implement Chefs Move to School trainings for the lunchroom staff, and launch additional fruit and vegetable tastings in RPS cafeterias.

 It instills good, healthy eating habits and sparks the children’s interest in trying things they normally wouldn’t get at home…I think the kids are pretty excited about it and the adults are too!